Springeo/TimePerf/Readme.md

  > 2. Function    : 36.5 % (73 ms)
 ```
 ### Latest features :
+> We know you wanted to do this, at least we wanted to: get/create identified TimePerf instance
++ You can now create new TimePerf instance and access it through the TimePerf singleton with the newInstance/getInstance function

+> Rename for better readibility
 + Better use ```print``` to print measure durations (```resume``` still an alias)
 + For permanent duration measure and easiest duration analysis use ```getTime(index)```